-In this study, we have developed and validated a new method for determining the presence of satellite trails for IACTs, and utilised it to quantify the impact of satellite constellations on H.E.S.S. data.
-Whilst measurable, we confirm the ultimate effect of satellite trails on H.E.S.S. observations and data is minimal (see Figures \ref{fig:CT1+CT5_amps_dim}, \ref{fig:CT1+CT5_amps_bright}, \ref{fig:CT1+CT5_widhts_dim} and \ref{fig:CT1+CT5_widhts_bright}).
-The fraction of observing time affected is low (Figure \ref{fig:obsfraction}), and standard H.E.S.S.
+In the present study, we have developed and validated a new method for determining the presence of satellite trails for IACTs and utilised it to quantify the impact of satellite constellations on H.E.S.S. data.
+Whilst they are measurable, we confirm the ultimate effect of satellite trails on H.E.S.S. observations and data is minimal (see Figures \ref{fig:CT1+CT5_amps_dim}, \ref{fig:CT1+CT5_amps_bright}, \ref{fig:CT1+CT5_widhts_dim}, and \ref{fig:CT1+CT5_widhts_bright}).
+The fraction of observing time affected is low (Figure \ref{fig:obsfraction}) and standard H.E.S.S.
 Hillas parameter cuts would likely remove the worst affected events.
-With our instrument configuration, observing location and scheduling strategy, we only observe a slow increase in the number of satellite trails detected over time (Figure \ref{fig:monthly_avgerge}), and a mild correlation between the number of trails we detect and the number of satellite launches.
-That said, our results show that IACTs with a larger diameter are affected to a greater extent, and as such suggest that new analysis techniques designed specifically to lower the energy threshold of large IACTs could be still be affected.
-Despite the results of our study suggesting it will be a small issue, given the cost of developing CTA and the rapid evolution of this technology, the effect of satellite constellations should continue to be studied and monitored.
+With our instrument configuration, observing location, and scheduling strategy, we only observed a slow increase in the number of satellite trails detected over time (Figure \ref{fig:monthly_avgerge}), and a mild correlation between the number of trails we detect and the number of satellite launches.
+That said, our results show that IACTs with a larger diameter are affected to a greater extent, thus suggesting that new analysis techniques designed specifically to lower the energy threshold of large IACTs could be still be affected.
+Despite the results of our study indicating it will, in fact, prove to be a minor issue, given the cost of developing CTA and the rapid evolution of this technology, the effect of satellite constellations should continue to be studied and monitored.